Things To Do

 : Geocaching is permitted.
 Several geocaches are located on the park.
 For more information visit the official geocaching website.

 : The extensive trail system carries hikers past streams and waterfalls to the top of Table Rock and Pinnacle mountains.
-Table Rock is an access point to the foothills trail.
+Table Rock is an access point for the Foothills Trail and Palmetto Trail.

 Hiking trails close ½-hour before dark.
 Overnight camping is not permitted on park trails.
 Hikers must complete a trail registration form at the kiosk before hiking the trails.
 Please keep all dogs on 6ft leash at all times.